hmblair/sgnm/README.md

 ## Scoring

 `sgnm` provides a scoring module for directly computing the MAE between a SHAPE profile and an input structure.
-The same remarks about non-parametric models apply as above.
 ```
 import sgnm
 objective = sgnm.score(args.weights)